 Hill was not a money hungry coldhearted bookie.
 During his lifetime, he raced and bred horses with a passion, took regular fishing trips, and sponsored youth cricket leagues.
 He was a devout Roman Catholic and Socialist.
 When the UK legalized betting shops, effective May 1, 1961, he was outspoken against them.
 He went as far as calling them a cancer on society that preyed on the working man.
 In his opinion, betting was a recreational activity and competition for those who could afford it.
 He was a good bookie and made millions many times over in his lifetime due to hard work, trust, and running an honest shop.

 By 1966, however, betting shops had become so widespread in the UK, that traditional bookies had no choice but to adapt.
 Hill began investing in the betting shop empire known today.
 In 1970, he retired and passed away the following year.

 Ownership After William Hill's Death

 When William Hill died on October 16, 1971, the business was taken over by Sears Plc.
 Many William Hill history articles associate it with Sears Holdings Group, which has 4,000 retail locations under Sears and Kmart brand names.
 This is NOT the same Sears.
 The Sears that took over William Hill is a UK conglomerate in the retail shoes business.
 Their current brands include Barratts and Priceless Shoes.
 While under Sears' ownership, the company grew to 1800 legal betting shops by 1988.

 In 1989, William Hill was purchased by Brent Walker.
 The same year, they became the official bookmaker of Golf's PGA European Tour with betting shops located on course.
 During the 1990's, betting shops became more socially acceptable in the UK.
 They were no longer required to blackout their windows, and instead could display odds and advertisements for all to see.
-The law prohibiting them from being open on Sundays was also repealed; and the ability to advertise in newspapers, on television and radio was granted.
+The law prohibiting them from being open on Sundays was also repealed; the ability to advertise in newspapers, on television, and on the radio was granted.
 Private Scratchcards were legalized and soon were offered at William Hill shops.